arniebarnie/ArnieScriber/README.md

 `the.spectacularspi`<br />

 ### Run the script:
-Use the `run.sh` script to execute ArnieScriber with your playlist file:
+Use the `run.sh` script to execute ArnieScriber with your profiles file:

-`./run.sh playlists.txt`
+`./run.sh profiles.txt`

 The `run.sh` script will perform the following actions: